anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 2. IoT + Data
 3. DevOps (again, customer-specific)
 4. Containers

+And there are more topics:

+1. Serverless
+2. Intelligent Bots
+3. Modern Data Warehousing
+4. AI-Powered Knowledge Mining
+5. App Modernization with NoSQL

 The container OpenHack was awesome - the exercises made sense and with all this hands-on experience and the smart people that I am now connected with - it makes my life easier.
 It took you out of the comfort zone, in a good way, and I now feel really at ease answering questions about it without always bothering the container champs (subject matter experts) we have at Microsoft.
 Kubernetes all the things!